 Not always is the weather going to cause jaw pain, but it can aggravate it during winters.
 It may get more painful in winter.
-If it is left untreated, the pain can aggravate.
-Weather, however, is not the sole reason for jaw pain but an important contributor to increase in jaw pain.
+Weather, however, is not the sole reason for jaw pain but an important contributor to an increased jaw pain.

 An imbalance of the oral architecture can sadly affect your entire body.
 Even the posture of your body can be one of the reasons for jaw pain and vice versa.
 Jaw pain can lead to spondylosis and this, until today, remains oblivious to people.
-Also, cervical collar is more or less related to jaw pain.
+Also, a cervical collar is more or less related to jaw pain.
 Body pain to a certain extent can be attributed to a long panic chronic TMJ (Temporomandibular Joint).
-Migraine or headache may get affected by TMJ.
+A migraine or a headache may get affected by TMJ.

 The most important thing that outruns jaw pain treatment is the diagnosis.
 Only if it is diagnosed at the right time can the treatment be offered.
 Leaving jaw pain undiagnosed could be a major trigger of TMJ (Temporomandibular Joint).
 Once it is diagnosed, comes neuromuscular dentistry.
 The key role of neuromuscular dentistry is to diagnose the root cause of pain and design treatment accordingly.
 Improper crowning can also lead to this problem.
 Neuromuscular dentistry provides minute details about the occurrence, root and source of the happening.

-Post treatment, there is a maintenance protocol, which comprises avoidance of certain things and compliance of others.
+Post-treatment, there is a maintenance protocol, which comprises avoidance of certain things and compliance of others.
 Regular follow up is one of the key recommendations.
-Unlike a blood test that can reveal discrepancy in a jiffy, a jaw or tooth ache can only be evaluated by a dentist.
+Unlike a blood test that can reveal a discrepancy in a jiffy, a jaw or a toothache can only be evaluated by a dentist.

 Read more articles on Dental Health.